EDCD/TickDetector/README.md

 **This is also** responsible for serving data about ticks to interested
 parties:

+1. It provides a [Web Socket API](#web-socket-api) for direct connections.
-1. It provides the https://tick.edcd.io/ web page, which will display the latest tick known and alert if a new tick is detected.
+1. It provides a simple web page, in turn using the Web Socket API, to display the latest tick and alert if a new tick is detected.
-1. It provides an API for either retrieving all known ticks, or displaying them in a web page.
-Interested parties can either utilise this API or simply connect directly to the [WebSocket](#web-socket]).
+1. It provides an [HTTP API](#http-api) for fetching information about the latest tick and previous ticks, with simple filtering.

+## API Reference

-#### Web Socket
+### Web Socket API
 As part of providing the main web page `tick.js` provides a Web Socket which will receive a `'message'` when there is a new tick.

-This socket is provided on the standard HTTP/HTTPS port, using whichever the page `tick.html` page was loaded on.
+This socket is provided on the standard HTTP/HTTPS port, using whichever URI the page `tick.html` page was loaded on.
 As such it is necessary for the WebSocket to be passed through any reverse proxy you have in front of the service.